Whether a couple files their taxes jointly or separately can have a huge influence on their student loan payments.

 However, even if you both have student loans, it is possible that the payment will go up by filing jointly.
 Thus, you should still follow the steps described below to compare options.

-For those curious, this article breaks down the ways IBR and PAYE payments are calculated for couples who both have federal student loans.
+For those curious, this article breaks down the ways IBR, PAYE, and SAVE payments are calculated for couples who both have federal student loans.

 Do your taxes… twice